mupfdev/CMOS-Holga/README.md

 ### Mix and match!

-As if it wasn't obscure enough to use a Holga, I finally decided to bring Nintendo into the mix.
+As if it wasn't obscure enough to use a Holga, I decided to bring Nintendo into the mix.
 I dug out my old GameBoy Camera and removed it's image sensor, the imfamous Mitsubishi M64282FP.

 The M64282FP is a 128×128 pixel CMOS image sensor with built-in image processing and analog image output tuning functions.
 It can detect an image and process the image simultaneously as human retinas can.

-I used an STM32F401 MCU to read out the image data and save the final pictures to an SD card via SPI.
-This is partly because I still have some in stock, and partly because I am familiar with the product family.

-In any case, I quickly got some viable results and was motivated to finish the project.
+I used an STM32F401 microcontroller board to read out the image data and save the final pictures to an SD card via SPI.
+This is partly because I still had some in stock, and partly because I am familiar with the product family.
+I quickly got some viable results and was motivated to finish what I've started.

 ### Conclusion

 In the end, there was not much left of the Holga.
 The large lens was no use for the tiny image sensor, so I decided to adapt the optics from the GameBoy camera.
 It was still a good choice.
-The Holga is very cheap to get and the housing is very light and has enough space for the electronics.
+The Holga is very cheap and commonly available and the housing is very light and has enough space for the electronics.

 I could certainly improve the firmware to output JPEGs directly instead of Portable Grey Map (PGM) files, for example, but overall I am very